 The Riviera of Solothurn

-Not only stone but also the (Mediterranean) cuisine and the high restaurant density, the savoir vivre and the high level (and subsidies) of culture, museums, theatres would bear witness to the centuries of French influence.
+The (Mediterranean) cuisine and the number of restaurants, the savoir vivre and the high level (and subsidies) of culture, museums, theatres bear witness to centuries of French influence and culture.

 Solothurn even has a Riviera, at least that’s what the locals call it.

 A few hundred meters of quay (Landhausquai) alongside the river Aare.

 When the sun shines and with a little bit of phantasy the quay resembles the French Riviera indeed.